guradogmbh/gurado-webconnect-wordpress/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 The one-stop solution for vouchers, tickets, coupons, and loyalty programs.
-Integrate the Gurado widget via block or shortcode.
+Integrate the gurado widget via block or shortcode.

 == Description ==
-Gurado WebConnect lets you embed the Gurado voucher/ticket widget on any page using a Gutenberg block or a shortcode.
+gurado WebConnect lets you embed the gurado voucher/ticket widget on any page using a Gutenberg block or a shortcode.
 Configure shop, mode (bubble/embedded), entry page, alignment, offsets and product ID.
 The plugin enqueues the vendor script once (in footer) and supports full i18n for PHP and JavaScript (wp_set_script_translations).

 **Key features**
 * Gutenberg block with inspector controls